Mikigabi/CET-313-Artificial-Intelligence-work/README.md

-# University-of-Sunderland-Course-work-Mihai
+# University-of-Sunderland-CET313
-This is where I will be uploading my work to showcase what I am able to achieve.
+This is where I will be uploading my work to showcase what I am able to achieve when coding in Pyhton.